Analysis | A switch to points percentage for NHL playoff seeding could cause chaos

 Chicago likely wouldn’t be happy if there is a format switch.
 The Blackhawks are 9-5-4 (22 points in 18 games, .611 points percentage) and occupy the No. 2 spot in the division.
 If the seeding was based on points percentage they would drop to No. 4, just ahead of the Dallas Stars (5-3-4, 14 points in 12 games, .583).

 Chicago would then lose home-ice advantage, a tangible edge in a team’s favor.
 In the NHL, home teams get the benefit of last change, meaning the coach can see which line and defensive pairings are on the ice before deciding which of his own players to use.
-Coach Jeremy Colliton has used home ice to his advantage to date, with his squad outscoring opponents 19 to15 at even strength.
+Blackhawks Coach Jeremy Colliton has used home ice to his advantage to date, with his squad outscoring opponents 19 to15 at even strength.
 On the road, however, they are outscored 7 to 20.

 North Division

-Toronto appears to be putting a stranglehold on the top spot and Montreal is looking good for No. 2, but the rest of the division could get jumbled with the Winnipeg Jets pushing the Edmonton Oilers out of the No. 3 spot.
-The silver lining here is the Jets have a better adjusted scoring margin when factoring in strength of schedule than the Oilers, providing a bit more evidence that they are the better team.
+Toronto appears to be putting a stranglehold on the top spot, and Montreal is looking good for No. 2, but the rest of the division could get jumbled with the Winnipeg Jets pushing the Edmonton Oilers out of the No. 3 spot.

 West Division

-They say all you need is a spot in the NHL playoffs to have a chance at the Stanley Cup and right now the Minnesota Wild, second-to-last in the West, wouldn’t make the playoffs.
-However, make the switch to points percentage for the playoff seeding and the team moves from No. 7 to No. 4, pushing the current No. 4, the Arizona Coyotes, out of the playoff picture.
+They say all you need is a spot in the NHL playoffs to have a chance at the Stanley Cup, and right now the Minnesota Wild, second-to-last in the West, wouldn’t make the playoffs.
+However, make the switch to points percentage for the playoff seeding and the Wild moves from No. 7 to No. 4, pushing the current No. 4, the Arizona Coyotes, out of the playoff picture.

-You could argue the Wild have been unlucky.
-They generate an above-average rate of even-strength scoring chances per 60 minutes (25.2, 14th) and allow the sixth-best rate of even-strength scoring chances against (22.0).
+You could argue the Wild has been unlucky.
+Minnesota generates an above-average rate of even-strength scoring chances per 60 minutes (25.2, 14th) and allows the sixth-best rate of even-strength scoring chances against (22.0).
 If that bad luck were to revert to an expected level of goal scoring for that rate of chances, the Wild could become the surprise of the 2021 season.